BND Hamburger Icon

 • Cost-effective: As with many cloud services, the main benefit of cloud-based phone systems is their low cost.
 Because all your calls are conducted through the internet, you are responsible only for the cost of your internet connection rather than for call minutes or phone service, as you would be with a traditional phone system.
 Traditional systems also charge extra for features like voicemail or auto attendant, whereas most cloud-based systems include these features with your phone service so you have only one monthly cost for your communication needs.

-• Flexible: Additionally, cloud-based phone systems provide almost unlimited flexibility, making them an attractive option for businesses with remote workers or frequent travelers.
+• Flexible: Additionally, cloud-based phone systems provide almost unlimited flexibility, making them an attractive option for small businesses with remote workers or frequent travelers.
+They go hand in hand with the common small business choice to forgo physical office space since overhead is expensive.
 A cloud-based system can route calls to your VoIP-enabled device no matter where you are, as long as you have an internet connection.

 Cons of cloud-based phone systems

-• Dependent on connectivity: Because cloud phone systems are internet based, they are susceptible to internet connectivity issues and outages.
+• Dependent on connectivity: Because cloud phone systems are internet-based, they are susceptible to internet connectivity issues and outages.
 If you have spotty or unreliable internet service that frequently drops or fails, a cloud-based system may not be right for you.
-A strong, consistent internet signal is critical to a functional cloud-based phone system.
+A strong, consistent internet signal is critical to a functional cloud-based phone system — and, in this day and age, almost any small business’s overall success.

 • Security: Since cloud services are managed by third parties, you should clearly understand their security practices.
-Without the proper precautions and safeguards, cloud-based systems are susceptible to malware and hacking.
+Without the proper precautions and safeguards, cloud-based systems are susceptible to malware and hacking — small business cybersecurity is always paramount.
 Be sure your internet connection is protected and your cloud system provider has security measures in place to further protect your data.

-• Sunk costs: If your business already has significant traditional telephone equipment, purchasing adaptors to turn them into cloud-enabled phones or buying all new VoIP phones can be costly.
+• Sunk costs: Although it’s not common for new businesses to already have significant traditional telephone equipment, if this is indeed the case, purchasing adaptors to turn this equipment into cloud-enabled phones or buying all new VoIP phones can be costly.
 Consider the equipment you already have and see if it makes better financial sense to pay to convert your existing system or to purchase a whole new service.

 Choose cloud phones for affordability and usability

-Businesses that need effective phone capabilities for an inexpensive price and without the clutter of traditional hardware could benefit from a cloud-based phone system.
+Small businesses that need effective phone capabilities for an inexpensive price and without the clutter of traditional hardware and physical office space could benefit from a cloud-based phone system.
 All you need to make the most of cloud phone technology is a reliable internet connection and one of the best business phone system providers to deliver excellent service.
-Once your cloud-based phone system is set up, it will be easy to make crystal-clear calls through an easy-to-use software interface that your employees will love.
+Once your cloud-based phone system is set up, it will be easy to make crystal-clear calls through an easy-to-use software interface that you and your employees will love.

 author image